How ESG Integration Enhances EHS Management and Business Sustainability

 The Rise of ESG

-Many of today’s investors are making bets on companies that are “good for the planet” and doing their part to protect people and the environment.
+Today’s investors are making bets on companies that are “good for the planet” and doing their part to protect people and the environment.
 Likewise, more and more consumers want to put their money and loyalty behind such brands.

 Research shows nearly two-thirds (64 percent) of Americans say they would pay more for sustainable products and 78 percent of people are more likely to purchase a product that is clearly labeled as environmentally friendly.
 What’s more, 77 percent of Americans say they are concerned about the environmental impact of the products they buy.

 Businesses, too, reap rewards by being ESG-responsible.
-According to management consultants McKinsey & Company, “ESG-oriented investing has experienced a meteoric rise—global sustainable investment now tops $30 trillion.
+According to management consultants McKinsey & Company, “ESG-oriented investing has experienced a meteoric rise—global sustainable investment now tops $30 trillion.”

 The World Economic Forum (WEF) in January 2020 reported that, “according to a 2018 global survey by index provider FTSE Russell, more than half of global asset owners are currently implementing or evaluating ESG considerations in their investment strategy.”